-- 1. Type the Domain Name received from your dynamic DNS service provider. - 2.
-Type the User Name for your DDNS account. - 3.
-Type the Password for your DDNS account. - 4.
+- 1. Type the User Name for your DDNS account. - 2.
+Type the Password for your DDNS account. - Type the Domain Name you received from dynamic DNS service provider here. - 4.
 Click the Login button to log in to the DDNS service.